 Zen car.
 Maruti Suzuki makes a car called 'Zen'.

-Roxanne's arm covered with henna designs, signed by Rukshna the henna artist in a Delhi park who persuaded Roxanne she needed to upgrade her arm.
+Roxanne's arm covered with henna designs, signed by Rukshna the henna artist.
+She found us in a Delhi park and persuaded Roxanne she needed to upgrade her arm.

 Ghandi memorial.
 The spot where Mahatma Ghandi was assassinated is marked with a simple monument including his last steps.

 Back in Canada!
 In retrospect, the 'best of India' for us was meeting two astonishing teachers - Ama Sami, the Zen Master in south India, and Jetsuma Tensin Palmo, the founder of the nunnery up by Dharamsala.
 When we started out 'going gypsy', we used to say that we were going off to look for 'great beauty and great wisdom'.
-There have been lots of very beautiful places, but we were delighted to find that remarkably clear-minded people are still out there...
+There have been lots of very beautiful places, but we were delighted to also find that there are still remarkably wise, clear-minded people out there...

 We don't have any plans to stop our travels for a few more years.
 We'll be somewhere in Canada until about mid-September when we're hoping to go on another pilgrimage walk - this time around Shikoku Island in Japan - an island with 88 Buddhist temples around the perimeter.
 You walk each day from one temple to another - it takes a couple of months to walk around the 1400 km circuit.
 We'll be back in Canada for Christmas 2014, then hope to spend next winter in Belize...